Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Fillings restore damaged teeth and help prevent tooth decay.

-Join the 12 million smiles straightened with Invisalign Clear Aligners!
+Join the 15 million smiles straightened with Invisalign Clear Aligners!

 We offer many tooth replacement options like Implants, Crowns, and Dentures.

 Your brushing technique will only get you so far if you’re not using the right toothbrush.
 When it comes to bristles, soft is the way to go.
 Brushing your teeth is supposed to be a gentle process; you want to remove plaque and food particles, not your own tooth enamel.
-Soft bristles offer some forgiveness if you’re a more aggressive brusher.
+Soft bristles also offer some forgiveness if you’re a more aggressive brusher.

 You’ll also want to choose a toothbrush with multi-level or angled bristles; these remove plaque better than flat ones.
-When it comes to size, a standard adult-sized toothbrush should work, although you may prefer a compact size if you have a smaller mouth.
+When it comes to size, a standard adult-sized toothbrush should work, although you may prefer a more compact size if you have a smaller mouth.

 Brushing your teeth regularly is essential for good oral health, but it isn’t the only tool in your arsenal.
 You’ll need to incorporate these additional practices to ensure a healthy smile: